qrlk/qrlk/README.md

 In recent years, I have created more than 40 pet projects.
 Most of them are hosted here.

-Most of my public projects are related to the GTA SAMP.
+Most of my public projects are related to the GTA SA-MP.

 ### Social
 - **[telegram](https://t.me/qrluke)** | **hi@qrlk.me** | **[keybase](https://keybase.io/qrlk)**